hderoche/bitpanda-code/README.md

 Angular Project using the https://api.bitpanda.com/v1/masterdata end-point for Bitpanda code interview.

-### To build the project
+### To run the project

-`ng build --prod` will create the dist repository, you can then run the index.html in your browser.
+`ng build --prod` will create the dist repository
+Then install any local server like Apache or other, I used `npm install http-server` In the terminal, `cd ~/pathToProject` and `http-server dist/bitpanda-code`

+The local server is now running, you can go to `http://localhost:8080` to view the application.

 ### Home screen

 Landing page that contains a table and few paragraphs.